 The precision medicine industry combines molecular biology with systems biology to find ways to prevent and treat diseases.
 It allows doctors to select treatments based on a genetic understanding of a patient’s disease along with variations in environment and lifestyle to treat them on an individualized basis.
 It utilizes big data technology to enable more precise and customized treatment by using large data sets to find correlations.
-This minimizes the effects of an overly broad treatment approach which could have unintended side effects and saves doctors on costs of treatment.
-It is particularly important for finding treatments for neurological diseases which are expected to increase with increases in life expectancy and population growth.
+This minimizes the effects of an overly broad treatment approach that could have unintended side effects and saves doctors on treatment costs.
+It is particularly important for finding treatments for neurological diseases, which are expected to increase with increases in life expectancy and population growth.
 It is also important to help understand and better treat cancer on an individual level.
-Here are ten trends in the precision medicine industry to look for in 2020:
+Here are ten trends in the precision medicine industry to look for in 2022:

 Precision medicine will likely continue to be focused on finding different treatments for oncological diseases.
 It is used as a treatment for oncological diseases 30% more often compared to the next highest application of precision medicine.
-Europe and the U.S. are the major centers where oncological applications of precision medicine are occurring, and research is being performed.
-The support from state funding is expected to accelerate the growth of the precision medicine market in treatment of oncological diseases.
+Europe and the U.S. are the major centers where oncological applications of precision medicine are occurring and research is being performed.
+The support from state funding is expected to accelerate the precision medicine market’s growth in the treatment of oncological diseases.

 2. Non-Oncology Therapeutic Research Will Increase